grafana/grafana/docs/sources/visualizations/heatmap.md

 ### X Bucket

-Specify how the axis will be split into buckets.
-You can specify a time interval in the Size input, for example, the time range 1h.
-This will make the cells 1h wide on the X-axis.
+This setting determines how the X-axis is split into buckets.
+You can specify a time interval in the **Size** input.
+For example, a time range of `1h` makes the cells 1-hour wide on the X-axis.

 ### Y Bucket